 It has been set up to develop and facilitate work in the field of social sculpture and connective practice beyond the Beuys Centenary.
 The Kassel-21 / Social Sculpture Lab is one of the global Social Sculpture Lab’s first projects.

-It is about making a space for and uncovering meaningful ‘proposals for the future’, big and small, inspired by Beuys’ social sculpture ideas, the connective practice approach, and/or other approaches.
+It is about making a space for and uncovering meaningful ‘proposals for the future’, big and small, inspired by the social sculpture ideas, the connective practice approach, and/or other approaches.

 It is about projects and pathways concerned with forms of consciousness, cooperation and care that might contribute to shaping an anti-racist, anti-fascist and living future: a future that values the human being and the interconnectedness of all life forms, including our life sustaining planet.

-– about what ‘survival’ means, on what level, and at what costs to whom?
+– what ‘survival’ means, on what level, and at what costs to whom?

-– about the need to become much clearer about the difference between life-forms and algorithmically driven machines
+– the need to become much clearer about the difference between life-forms and algorithmically driven machines

-– about ways to help us make decisions in a world of many worldviews.
+– about ways to make decisions in a world of many conflicting and diverse world views.